 LAB MEDIA: Figure 5C Video editor: Please emphasize PVN bar.

-The cilia polarity was identified by labelling with Centrin-2-GFP basal body marker [1].
-The base of cilia was distinguished from the tips of ARL13B-mCherry (A-R-L-13-B-m-chreey) positive cilia [2].
+To measure intensity along the length of the cilia, cilia polarity was defined using Centrin-2-GFP as the basal body marker [1].
+This allowed to distinguish the base of cilia from the tips of ARL13B-mCherry (A-R-L-13-B-m-cherry) positive cilia [2].

 LAB MEDIA: Figure 6